Slideshow: Secrets of Healthy Eating and Portion Control

 That's a 1-ounce serving of grains.

-Don't break the bank with bagels and bran muffins:
+Don't overdo it with bagels and bran muffins:

 Watch Your Dairy Servings